-We are dedicated to making a positive impact on our community.
-In line with this commitment, we supported the Prayas Foundation in organizing a medical camp.
+11 bore wells with an overhead tank have been facilitated in Hedri, Aldandi, Parsalgondi, Manger & Bande Villages to provide clean drinking water to the villages.
+We are proud to have this commitment, we supported the Prayas Foundation in organizing a medical camp.
 The camp provided check-ups and medical assistance to 4000-5000 beneficiaries.
 A team of 40-50 medical professionals were involved in this.
 We distributed medicines, sunglasses, ECGs, blood tests, BP checks, and HB checks.
 This initiative was part of our commitment to promoting the health and well-being of the local community.